-Wide reports of a lifeguard shortage around the nation mean many public swimming pools and beaches may be closed for the summer.
-Without trained lifeguards on duty, water safety becomes an issue especially for children.
+Just like last summer, there are reports this year of a lifeguard shortage around the nation, meaning many public swimming pools and beaches may be closed or their hours limited.
+Without trained lifeguards on duty, water safety becomes an issue, especially for children.

 A sunny day at the beach or pool can take a dark turn in seconds.